Geoogolla/enterprise-docs/docs/administrator-guide/installation/windows-installer/silent-installation.md

     ![Exit-wizard](/static/assets/on-premise/images/installation/silent-installation/exit-wizard.png)

-7. Open the windows command prompt in **Administrator** mode and navigate to the copied `boldreportenterprisereport.exe` file location .
+7. Open the windows command prompt in **Administrator** mode and navigate to `boldreport_enterprisereporting.exe` file location which is copied from step 5.

 8. Provide the necessary arguments in the below command to install the the above `Bold Reports Enterprise Edition` installer in silent mode.